Christos2424/eshop-project/README.md

-Changed the database the eshop uses to sqlite , updating all the functions to work with it as well !
+Changed the database the eshop uses from WAMP to sqlite , updating all the functions to work with it as well !